intel/neural-speed/README.md

 ```

 #### Quantize and Inference Step By Step
+Neural Speed supports 1.
+GGUF models generated by [llama.cpp](https://github.com/ggerganov/llama.cpp) 2.
+GGUF models from HuggingFace 3.
+PyTorch model from HuggingFace, but quantized by Neural Speed
-Besides the one-click script, Neural Speed also offers the detailed script: 1) convert and quantize, and 2) inference.
+Neural Speed offers the scripts: 1) convert and quantize, and 2) inference for conveting the model by yourself.
+If the GGUF model is from HuggingFace or generated by llama.cpp, you can inference it directly.

 ##### 1. Convert and Quantize LLM
 converting the model by following the below steps: